 The Associate in Science degree is awarded upon successful completion of the BRN content for licensure and College of Marin graduation requirements.
 Eligibility to take the RN licensing examination may be met by any of the following:

 The RN license is awarded by the California State Board of Registered Nursing (www.rn.ca.gov) upon satisfactory completion of the NCLEX® RN examination.
 This examination is in addition to all examinations for course work given by the College.

 Units earned are fully transferable to the university toward the bachelor's (B.S.) degree and higher, for broader career opportunities in the field of health care and administration and teaching.

 The College is fully accredited by the Western Association of Schools and Colleges.
-The Registered Nursing Program is accredited by the State of California Board of Registered Nursing and the National League for Nursing Accrediting Commission.
+The Registered Nursing Program is accredited by the State of California Board of Registered Nursing and the Accreditation Commission of Education in Nursing, Inc.

 An advisory committee composed of health care professionals, and local citizens work with the College in planning the course of study to meet the needs of the community.

 Applications are accepted for Fall, starting January 2nd.
 Application deadline is: February 1st.
 Application forms are available on the website at "Enrollment Procedures".

 Mail or bring your application in a sealed envelope to:

 This link Computer Information ( PDF) provides information on basic computer skills and computer courses; suggestions on buying and configuring a home computer or laptop.
 Good computer skills will help the student succeed in the College of Marin Nursing Program.